davidsbatista/davidsbatista.net/_posts/2020-01-25-Attention-seq2seq.md

 $s_{t}$ is the value of the hidden state of the current position, and $c$ the context vector.

-In a simple seq2seq model, the last output of the LSTM/RNN is the context vector, encoding context from the entire sequence.
-This context vector is used as the initial hidden state of the decoder.
+In a simple __seq2seq__ model, the last output of the LSTM/GRU is the context vector, encoding context from the entire sequence.
+This context vector is then used as the initial hidden state of the decoder.

 At every step of decoding, the decoder is given an input token and (the previous) hidden state.
 The initial input token is the start-of-string <SOS> token, and